Author Archives: Nicole Brigham, RD

 Is my child eating enough?

-If you have ever wondered about this you are not alone!
+If you have ever wondered about this, you are not alone!
 As a pediatric dietitian, I get this question often from concerned parents of toddlers and children who seem to have little to no appetite.
-The first thing I ask any parent to do is describe the portion sizes of what the child eats for each meal and also what they drink throughout the day.
-Over consuming beverages such as milk, juice and other sugar … (read more)
+The first thing I do is encourage parents to start by describing the portion sizes their children consume at each meal and to list all their daily hydration.
+Drinks with added sugars, such as milk, juice and other sugary beverages, … (read more)

 Last month my son turned one!
 His birthday was a bittersweet day for me and my husband, but it was also an exciting milestone.
 Our baby had transformed into a curious and active little boy, and we had survived our first year of parenthood!
 It definitely called for a celebration, and I took on the party planning like I was preparing for my wedding all over again.
 I decided that we were going to have a little man themed party full of bow ties and mustaches.
 I … (read more)